Secrets

 Delete a Secret

-You can delete (or erase) secrets like like components.
+You can delete (or erase) secrets like components.

 TIP